qtian13/myPortfolio/README.md

 # Create My Portfolio
-This project is to create an attractive and functional my portfolio for self introduction and projects display.
+This project is to create an attractive and functional portfolio for self introduction and projects display.

 ## Getting Started
 ```console